 For families already taking action to get them out, or who want to make progress, this is a great place to begin.
 For those who have already taken action to remove as many VOCs from the home as possible, this purchase helps you avoid the re-contamination of your home with harmful chemicals commonly found in mattresses.

 To recap, people who purchase mattresses and other products made with CertiPUR-US foam, enjoy many benefits including the following:

 - Enjoy comfortable sleep

 - And more.

 Why Purchase A Certipur-US Certified Mattresses?

-Flexible polyurethane foam is often an issue from both a health and environmental perspective, and this applies to memory foam as well as other formulations.
-During manufacture, certain chemicals are used that deplete the environment, and chemicals like VOCs and fire retardants, are linked to health effects and indoor air pollution once they're inside your home.
+Flexible polyurethane foam is often an issue from both a health and environmental perspective and this applies to memory foam as well as other formulations.
+During manufacture, certain chemicals are used that deplete the environment and certain chemicals, like VOCs and fire retardants, are linked to health effects and indoor air pollution once they're inside your home.

 Not all foam, like certified foam, uses chemicals like these.

 Certification provides you with certainty.
 With uncertified foams, you don't know whether it will contain chemicals or not.
-When foam mattresses do have chemicals, it's not ideal for the quality of your indoor air, and it's definitely not good for your baby and children that are still developing, and have certain vulnerabilities.
+When foam mattresses do have chemicals, it's not ideal for the quality of your indoor air and it's definitely not good for your baby and children that are still developing and has certain vulnerabilities.